 Yonne is a departement that forms part of the Bourgogne-Franche-Comte region, including the majestic vineyards of the Cote d’Or.
 Many believe that Burgundy is France’s most important gastronomic region after Paris – a temple du gastronomie.
 The trinity of the Burgundian kitchen is beef, red wine, and mustard.
 Its most famous and signature dish is undoubtedly Boeuf bourguignon, beef marinated and cooked in young red wine with mushrooms, onions, carrots, and bacon.
 Served with a bottle of Chambertin, there’s no gastronomic pleasure quite like it.
 Dijon, the Burgundy capital, has been synonymous with mustard for centuries, and Lyon is renowned for the quality of its cuisine.

-Indeed, the list of signature dishes in Burgundy reads like the beginner’s guide to French gastronomy.
+Indeed, Burgundy’s signature dishes list reads like the beginner’s guide to French gastronomy.
 Snails (escargots) are another specialty of the region, typically prepared with a delicious garlic and parsley butter, which melts into the shells as the snails cook.
 Gougeres are another firm favorite with visitors – they are often served as a starter in Auxerre’s restaurants and bistros.
 They are divine in their simplicity, a cheesy choux pastry ball that can come either as an individual choux or in larger, airy buns that are torn apart and shared around the table.
 Oeufs en meurette are also very popular in Auxerre, a delicious concoction of shallots and lardons added to red wine and meat stock soup, topped with a poached egg and served with crispy baguette.

 However, unlike other more famous parts of Burgundy, Yonne is not a region full of Michelin stars and luxurious addresses.
-The emphasis is firmly on fresh, seasonal ingredients and traditional recipes – this is not a center of the avant-garde, experimental cooking.
+Instead, the emphasis is firmly on fresh, seasonal ingredients and traditional recipes – this is not a center of avant-garde, experimental cooking.
 Yet, it is challenging to eat poorly in Auxerre, unlike some of Europe’s more touristy hotspots.